astrowp/docs/saas-theme.md

 ### 1. 404.json

 The 404 error page.
+Customize this page's SEO metadata and if it should be indexed or noindexed.

 ### 2. about.json

 The about page.
+Customize this page's SEO metadata and if it should be indexed or noindexed.

 ### 3. blog.json

 The blog index page.
+Customize this page's SEO metadata and if it should be indexed or noindexed.

 ### 4. features.json

 The features page.
+Customize this page's SEO metadata and if it should be indexed or noindexed.

 ### 5. home.json

 The homepage.
+Customize this page's SEO metadata and if it should be indexed or noindexed.

 ### 6. pricing.json

 The pricing page.
+Customize this page's SEO metadata and if it should be indexed or noindexed.

 ### 7. contact.json